jperon/lyluatex/lyluatex.md

 options means that LilyPond does *not* print page numbers while
 \LaTeX\ continues to print headers and footers.

+The same may be achieved only for first page with \option{print-first-page-number}.

+\lyOption{first-page-number}{false}

+Normally, \lyluatex\ should automatically determine the first page number of the score to match its place in the document.
+Should you like to force it to another value, you may do it thanks to this option.

 ### Inline

 \lyMargin{\texttt{insert=inline|bare-inline}}